The Contiguous Art Gallery Problem is in {\Theta}(n log n): Lower bound

 As a contiguous guard that sees an interior disjoiner gadget has to be placed inside the rectangle defining the gadget, and no guard can be placed in the rectangle of two different disjoiner gadget, no two disjoiner gadgets can be guard by the same contiguous guard. \end{proof}

 \begin{lemma} The constructed polygon can be guarded by $2n+2$ contiguous guards if and only if $A\cap B = \emptyset$. \end{lemma} \begin{proof} Suppose $A\cap B=\emptyset$.
-Place one guard in all $n+1$ disjoiner gadgets, one guard at every $(b,\min(b,n^3-b))$, and finally one guard at $(n^3/2,0)$.
+Place one guard in all $n+1$ disjoiner gadgets, one guard at every $(b,b)$ for $b \in B$, and finally one guard at $(n^3,0)$.
 The first $n+1$ guards guard the disjoiner gadgets.
-The fact that $A\cap B=\emptyset$ implies that each point $(b,\min(b,n^3-b))$ is contained in the polygon.
-Furthermore, the placement of the laser gadgets in the length 1 interval in the middle of the base implies that the visibility from $(b,\min(b,n^3-b))$ to the corresponding laser gadget (including the edge of the base to the preceding disjoiner gadget and the edge to the following disjoiner gadget) is not blocked by any other blocker gadget.
+The fact that $A\cap B=\emptyset$ implies that each point $(b,b)$ is contained in the polygon.
+Furthermore, the placement of the laser gadgets in the middle of the base implies that the visibility from $(b,b)$ to the corresponding laser gadget (including the edge of the base to the preceding disjoiner gadget and the edge to the following disjoiner gadget) is visible to $(b, b)$.
 So, the second $n$ guards guard each of the laser gadgets and the adjacent edges.
-Finally, the guard at $(n^3/2,0)$ guards the entire rest of the polygon boundary, that is, from the last disjointer gadget up to the first disjoiner gadget in counter-clockwise direction.
+Finally, the guard at $(n^3,0)$ guards the entire rest of the polygon boundary, that is, from the last disjoiner gadget up to the first disjoiner gadget in counter-clockwise direction.

 Now suppose, a solution of size $2n+2$ exists.
 By \Cref{lem:disjoinerWork}, at least $n+1$ of those must guard the $n+1$ areas of the polygon that are separated by disjoiner gadgets.
 That leaves $n+1$ unguarded disjoiner gadgets, which each require their own guard.
 Hence each area that is separated by a disjoiner gadget has to be guarded by a single guard.
 In particular, every laser gadget has to be guarded by a single guard.
-But this is only possible, if $(b,\min(b,n^3-b))$ is in the polygon for every $b\in B$.
+But this is only possible, if $(b,b)$ is in the polygon for every $b\in B$.
 This in turn is only possible, if $B\cap A=\emptyset$, concluding the proof. \end{proof}

 \begin{theorem} Given a polygon $P$, and a integer $k$, deciding whether $\partial P$ can be guarded by $k$ guards, requires $\Omega(n\log n)$ time in the worst case. \end{theorem} \begin{proof} This is an immediate consequence of \Cref{thm:setHardness} and \Cref{lem:construction}, together with the fact that the construction from \Cref{lem:construction} takes $O(n)$ time, and the size of the coordinates of the vertices is polynomial in the input size. \end{proof}